CodeScop/Oge-Mai-Field-Guide/allresources.md

   - DUST:
     - DFO Battle: Caretaker (1200 words for 1)
     - PG Battle: Leopar (800 words for 1-2)
+    - CAVE Battle: Ulos (650 words for 1)
 - **Sell price:** 4 Coins (Don't sell; there is always a use lurking somewhere.
 As long as quests exists, there is always a use.)
 - **Used for:**
   - FOREST